ThomasRohde/publish-confluence/README.md

 1. **Page Template**: The overall Confluence page content, which includes the macro placeholder
 2. **Macro Template**: The HTML structure for the Confluence HTML macro

+Templates can be created using either HTML (`.html`, `.hbs`) or Markdown (`.md`) formats.
+Markdown templates are automatically processed into Confluence-compatible XHTML when published.

 ### Page Template Variables

 - `{{pageTitle}}`: The title of the page